table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-Keep reading for ideas on how to reward yourself during weight loss and acknowledge your progress.
+Keep reading for ideas on how to reward yourself during your weight loss plan and acknowledge your progress.

 How to reward yourself when working to maintain a healthy weight

 For many people, keeping the lost weight from coming back is often the hardest part of losing weight.
-Once people reach their goal, it’s common to end up slipping back into old habits.
 With that in mind, continuing to set goals and reward your progress is important for reinforcing your new healthy habits and keeping yourself focused.

 When we eat food, it causes the neurotransmitter dopamine to be released (Volkow, 2011).
 Dopamine is often referred to as the “feel good” hormone because it promotes positive feelings and rewards.